This site is for general and professional educational purposes

 The tree is a small evergreen 25-40 ft in height with leathery entire leaves.
 It bears whitish flowers and a one-seeded drupe.
 The fruit is shiny purplish black when ripe.
 Although they live to a great age under favorable conditions, olive trees require careful cultivation.
 A deep fertile soil and a temperature averaging 57 degrees Fahrenheit, and no lower than 14 deg.
 Fahrenheit are preferred.
 Irrigation is often required for a good crop.
 Cuttings propagate the tree.

-The fruit contains a bitter glucoside and have to be processed before they are palatable.
+The fruit contains a bitter glucoside and has to be processed before it is palatable.
 After a heavy frost some fruits may be eaten directly from the tree.
 The processing is done by pickling and heating with sodium hydroxide.
 Ripe olives have high food content for they are one of the few fruits rich in oil.
 They are cultivated for eating, but more especially as a source of olive oil.
 Green olives are also a favorite preparation.
 These are picked by hand when fully grown but still unripe.
-They are cleaned, heated with lye, which softens them and removes the bitter contents that are present, and pickled in brine.
+They are cleaned, and treated with lye, which softens them and removes the bitter contents that are present, or merely soaked for a few weeks in salt solution before being pickled in brine.
 Stuffed olives, with the pit removed and replaced by a pimiento or nut, are a familiar product.
 The best quality olives are grown in the Mediterranean area, especially Greece and southern Italy.
 The oil that is extracted from California grown olives lacks the flavor of that from Mediterranean crops.

 Papaya, Carica papaya, is indigenous to the West Indies and Mexico.
 It is now grown worldwide in the tropics and subtropics.
 The fruit is valuable for food and medicinal purposes.
 The tree is in reality a giant herb that will grow to 25 ft. in height.
 Varieties may be either dioecious or monocious.
 The straight stem is rather succulent, with a crown of large deeply 7-lobed leaves and yellow flowers.
 The fruits are fleshy berries that resemble melons.
 They are yellow-orange in color and may weight up to 20 lbs.
 They are borne on long stalks just below the crown of leaves.
-The growth rate is very rapid and the yield high.
+The growth rate is very rapid and the yield high and can be grown in subtropical areas with some frost protection.
 Papaya is an excellent breakfast fruit especially when served with the juice of limes.
 It is also used for salads, pies, sherbets and confections.
 Unripe fruits are cooked like squash or preserved.
 The fruit and other parts of the plant contain a latex that is used in chewing-gum manufacture.
 One of the constituents of the latex is a digestive ferment, Papain that acts on proteins in a manner similar to pepsin.
 This ferment is important in medicine and is also used for tenderizing meat.

 Papaw, Asimina triloba, is native to temperate North America.
 The tree is deciduous with drooping leaves, axillary purple flowers that show before the leaves, and edible fruits.
 It grows from New York to Florida and Texas.